molevol-ub/galeon/README.md

 ```

 #### 3.2.3.
 Joint family analysis
 Find clusters between two input families using the coordinates from the input files.
-ONLY two families can be analysed at once, note that Proteins cannot be used in this mode.
+Note that only two families can be analyzed at once, and protein sequences cannot be used in this mode.

 **Inputs**

-- Only two families are allowed and can be analyzed at the same time.
+- Add the two gene family gff3 files that will be analyzed.

 ```
 # How your input annotation directory "GFFs/" should look